Mongrel Mob murder trial: Rotorua man possibly 'dragged' around lawn while beaten to death

 The next morning about 6.05am, the car Jury had been driving was found "burnt out" on a rural Hastings road, McWilliam said.

-In the affidavit, Jury said he knew nothing about the burnt-out car and denied leaving Rotorua on the morning on January 30 to resist arrest.
+In the affidavit, Jury said he knew nothing about the burnt-out car and denied leaving Rotorua on the morning of January 30 to resist arrest.

 The Crown has wrapped up its case.
 The trial continues.